AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

         - Add invalid date formats in birthday/attendance fields
         - Remove the entire `"persons"` array or make it null
     - Save the file and launch LittleLogBook
-    - **Expected behavior:** LittleLogBook should detect the corruption and start with an empty address book.
+    - **Expected:** LittleLogBook should detect the corruption and start with an empty address book.

 <br>

 3. **Testing with invalid birthday formats:**
     - Change a contact's birthday to an invalid format (e.g., `"32-13-2020"`, `"birthday": "not-a-date"`)
-    - **Expected behavior:** LittleLogBook should detect the corruption and start with an empty address book.
+    - **Expected:** LittleLogBook should detect the corruption and start with an empty address book.

 ----------------------------------------------------------------------------------------------------------------------------------